atlefren/newbeercellar/readme.md

     bower install

-6. Setup a postgre-database and export variable
+6. Setup a postgre-database

-    export DATABASE_URL=postgresql://user:pass@host:port/basename
+7. copy newbeercellar/settings.py_template to newbeercellar/settings.py and fill in data

-7. Import ratebeer data
+8. Import ratebeer data

     python read_rb.py

-8. set up jsx-build
+9. set up jsx-build

      jsx --watch static/js/src/ static/js/src/gen/ -x jsx

-9. Run the app
+10. Run the app

     python runapp.py

-10. Tell @atlefren that this is stupid, use some tool to simplify this!
+11. Tell @atlefren that this is stupid, use some tool to simplify this!